microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ### Implementing a Random Read

 The implementation of a random read operation could simply parse the path and walk from the root of the tree down to the target node.
 But as demonstrated above, this scales poorly for very deep trees, because the walk must download every chunk along the path down through the tree.
 As the operation descends, it will hit a chunk boundary every so often (depending on the average chunk size) and must wait for a download every time.
-The number of downloads is the depth of the target node divided by the average height of a chunk (a constant), so in the worst case (a leaf node) this is an O(D) operation where D is the depth of the tree.
-In terms of nodes, it's O(N) where N is the number of nodes in the tree since we can't assume anything about the shape of the tree.
+The number of downloads is the depth of the target node divided by the average height of a chunk (a constant), so in the worst case (a leaf node) this is an `O(D)` operation where D is the depth of the tree.
+In terms of nodes, it's `O(N)` where N is the number of nodes in the tree since we can't assume anything about the shape of the tree.

+### Write Amplification

-The complexity for write operations is analogous.
+The complexity for write operations is analogous to reads.
 Changing the value of a node in the tree must rewrite the entire spine of chunks and blobs above, as previously discussed.
-So a write must upload just as many blobs as a read must download and has the same runtime O(D).
+So a write must upload just as many blobs as a read must download and has the same runtime `O(D)` and `O(N)`.

-The next sections will explore some ways of organizing the tree data such that both reads and writes can be reduced to O(log(D)) for any shape of tree.
+The next sections will explore some ways of organizing the tree data such that both reads and writes can be bounded to `O(log(D))` for any shape of tree.

 ### Path-Based B-Tree